H12345555/LifeExp-by-Country/README.md

 - <u>**CONF.png**</u><br>
     - Shows the plot representing the % differences in means of each country, within a 95% Confidence Interval (95% CI).
 - <u>**Gapminder Life Expectancies.R:**</u><br>
     - The R code used to generate all files and visualizations in this repo.
+For more infromation on the particular plots used and their contents, refer to the "Visualizations Summary" section at the bottom of this readme.
 - <u>**LIFE.png:**</u><br>
     - **Top left:**<br>
         - Contains 3 subplots (one for each country) showing the changes in the mean life expectancies over time for each country.